FOOD PROCESSING AND FOOD REFINING

 This is a very large subject, about which entire books are written.
 Throughout time, mankind has eaten most food fresh.
-Crops were picked and eaten, or animals were butchered and eaten quickly before the food spoiled.
+Crops were picked and eaten, or animals were eaten quickly before the meat spoiled.

 However, eating food fresh is not always possible, for example during the winter when the crops did not grow.
 Animal foods also were often harvested in one season and needed to be preserved so they could be eaten later in the year.
 As a result, people learned how to alter most foods to preserve them and at times, to alter their flavor or texture for various reasons such as to make them tastier.
 These methods are called food processing or food refining.

 Some food processing methods are helpful, and allow us to have certain foods all year round.
 Others are not nearly as nutritious or safe, and should be avoided.
 The rest of this article discusses different methods of food processing and refining.

 There are hundreds of ways to process food to make it taste better, to preserve it, or for other reasons.
 Here are some of the most important ways that are used today.

 Freezing.
 We have learned that this is not a helpful method of keeping vegetables.
 We do not recommend frozen vegetables!
 We also do not like freezing milk of any kind.
 Freezing meat is okay, however.

 We now believe that chemicals are added to frozen vegetables that damage the vegetables.
 They are not on the labels!
 One of them is EDTA, a chelating agent that preserves the color of the vegetables but removes some minerals from the food.